Kokos5554/Desktop-App-Beta/README.md

-> You're currently viewing the README file for v2.20, which is not out yet. v2.20 is planned to be released on __December 1st__.
 # FalixNodes Beta
 ![image](https://i.imgur.com/nHUmzBG.png)
 The FalixNodes application was built for users to have a quicker access to their FalixNodes client, panel, servers, and VPS(s) all through one place.
 We also include our help center in there if needed.